alexgo-io/alexlab-doc/product-features/liquidity-providers/faqs.md

 <details>

-<summary>How can I see how much fees I have gained so far as a liquidity provider?</summary>
+<summary>Where can I see the fees I've gained so far as a liquidity provider?</summary>

 You can view your accrued fees in the "My Liquidity" panel.
 To access it, navigate to the Swap -> Pool tab and select your pool of interest from the list.
 You'll also see a summarized version above the pool list.